COD Membership and Selection

 |Faculty Members (6, including chair)||Three years||Initially contacted and nominated by the faculty Committee on Nominations.
 Then the slate of nominees are voted on by the Institute's faculty.|

 |One year||Apply via the Undergraduate Association's Nominations Board and interview with the Chair of COD before being appointed.|

 |Graduate Students (2)||One year||Nominated by Graduate Student Council following an application process which is coodinated by the GSC Vice President.
 Then interview with the Chair of COD before being appointed.|

 |Dean's Representatives (6)||Five years||Two designees (each) are appointed by the Deans of Student Life, Undergraduate Education, and Graduate Education to serve on COD in their stead.|

 COD has two subcommittees for 2017-18.
 One is the permanent committee on sexual misconduct.
 Members of this subcommittee receive extensive additional training related to sexual misconduct, intimate partner violence, and stalking.
 This subcommittee is responsible for resolving all complaints alleging that the sexual misconduct, intimate partner violence, and stalking policies have been violated.
 There are no student members of this subcommittee.
 Student members of COD are not involved in resolving complaints of sexual misconduct.
 Members of this subcommittee for 2017-18 academic year are:

-- Prof. Suzanne Flynn, Chair
+- Prof. Andrew Whittle, Chair